Table of Contents

 If the deceased had lived a righteous life, their heart would be lighter than Maat’s Feather of Truth and their soul would be allowed to pass through the Lily Lake and into the Field of Reeds, sometimes called the Egyptian Paradise.

 If, however, their heart was heavier than Maat’s feather, their soul was to be thrown on the floor of the Hall of Truth where the crocodile-faced god Amenti (or Ammit) would devour the person’s heart and their soul would cease to exist.
 There was no Hell in Egyptian mythology but the Egyptians feared the state of non-existence that befell to those who could not withstand the trial of the dead.

 Maat’s most important role, however, was as a general ethical principle and rule of life.
 Just like Bushido was the samurai’s moral code and the chivalric code was a European knight’s code of conduct, Maat was the ethical system that all Egyptians should follow, not just the military or the royalty.

 According to Maat, Egyptians were expected to always be truthful and to act with honor in all matters that involved their families, social circles, their environment, their nation and rulers, and their worship of the gods.

-That didn’t stop the Egyptian pharaohs from viewing themselves as demi-gods, of course, nor did it stop the practice of slavery.
+That didn’t stop the Egyptian pharaohs from viewing themselves as gods, of course.
 However, Maat as a universal principle still applied to the lives of Egypt’s citizens.